clij/clij-docs/faq.md

 ```

 However, in order to make these measurements reliable, some hints shall be given:
 * Measure the timing of execution in a loop several times.
-The first exection(s) may be slower than subsequent exeutions because of so called _warmup_ effects.
+The first execution(s) may be slower than subsequent executions because of so called _warmup_ effects.
-* Exclude file input/output from the time measurements to exclude harddrive read/write speed from the performance benchmarking of your workflow.
+* Exclude file input/output from the time measurements to exclude hard drive read/write speed from the performance benchmarking of your workflow.
 * Also measure the similarity of the ImageJ and CLIJ workflows results.
 For example: Some CLIJ_*Box filters are potentially much faster than CLIJ_*Sphere filters, which are more similar to ImageJs filters.
 In this case, performance can be gained by paying with reduced workflow result similarity.

 ImageJ macros benchmarking CPU/GPU performance can be found